Sam Brown (activist): Storefront Organizing: A Mornin' Glories' Manual

 In 1972 Brown published Storefront Organizing: A Mornin' Glories' Manual.
 Brown dedicated the book to Jesse Unruh "who taught me the importance of organization" and to Gene McCarthy who showed Brown that "there are some things worth organizing for."
 The book is a compendium of some of the basics of organizing "to help and encourage people who want to organize."
 Brown doesn't claim the book s definitive because "imagination and inventiveness are the prime ingredients of organizing."
 Brown says he wrote the book to be effective regardless of one's ideological point of view.
 However, Brown states that "the bias is against the status quo, rather than for it" because "the few have always been well organized, the many have never been organized and have never had a voice.
 Grassroots organization is the way to change that."
-Brown's book contains the nuts and bolts of grassroots organizing including discussion of such topics as establishing a storefront, finding support in your community, planning programs, getting out crowds, handling the press, fundraising, planning rallies, and canvasing and getting out the vote.
+Brown's book contains the nuts and bolts of grassroots organizing including discussion of such topics as establishing a storefront, finding support in your community, planning programs, getting out crowds, handling the press, fundraising, planning rallies, and canvassing and getting out the vote.